Listing SERVICE FOR MOVING COMPANIES

 The Lead should normally be paying the crew right at the end of the job.
 But the Lead doesn't technically owe the crew their pay until after the customer pays the bill for that job and that payment form clears.
 Sometimes the customer doesn't pay right away, and sometimes it can take a while for checks to clear.
 Once a customer pays the bill and that payment form clears, the Lead has only a 24 hour deadline after that to let the crew know the bill was paid and to make the crew's payment available for the crew to receive.
 So once in a while there might be a delay in getting paid for a job, and a helper should only accept jobs through AGMC's booking help if they are OK with this possible occasional delay..
 However, delays of the Lead paying the crew beyond this deadline add a 5% per day late fee added to the amount of crew-pay owed by the Lead, maxing out at double the original amount in twenty days.
 This 5% per day late penalty does not apply to simple mistakes or honestly forgotten payments, so a one time text reminder to the Lead & AGMC at or after the deadline time is required to get the late payment penalty fee clock started ("The Lead still owes me X for job date X").

-If the Lead provides a moving truck on a job, we charge the customer an additional $50 per day for a 17' truck, or $80 per day for a 27' truck, plus enough to cover what ever gas is used for the job.
+If the Lead provides a borrowed moving truck on a job, we charge the customer an additional $70 per day for a 17' truck, or $100 per day for a 26' truck, plus enough to cover what ever gas is used for the job.
+If a job calls for a 17' truck and the 27' is used instead, the charge would be only as though it was the 17' truck.
 For out of town jobs we add 50c per out-of-town mile round trip.
 No mileage is counted within or near the Eugene and Springfield city limits.
 The truck & mileage fee is to be paid to the owner of the truck, and the gas fee is to be paid to who ever did or is going to replace the gas in the truck.
 This is to say that the customer is charged for the estimated amount of gas the truck used round trip from it's beginning parked location back to it's beginning parked location, and that gas fee would be reimbursed to whoever was putting that gas back in the truck.

-If a mover reserves a U-Haul truck for the customer and uses their card to pay for the reservation, the rental cost would be reimbursed to the renter of the truck.
+If the Lead reserves a U-Haul truck for the customer and uses their card to pay for the reservation, the rental cost would be reimbursed to the renter of the truck.
 The gas used for the U-Haul is also charged to the customer and reimbursed to whoever is paying for the gas to be put back in the truck.

 It's the Lead's job and responsibility to clean the truck (or have it cleaned) when needed, although if a muddy truck floor was unavoidably caused by a moving job (like hauling dirty muddy things) it's legitimate to charge the customer of that job for the extra time & expense needed to clean the truck floor, as long as the customer was warned of this extra expense before doing the unreasonably dirty job.